Set Up Enterprise Sign-In using ADFS 3.0

 - To collect the necessary items, do the following:

-- To collect the single-sign-on service URL, open the ADFS Management window and select the Endpoints folder to display a list of the ADFS endpoints.
-Look for the SAML 2.0/WS-Federation type endpoint and collect the URL from its properties.
-Alternatively, if you have access to the standard metadata URL, display the contents of the URL in a browser and look for the single-sign-on URL in the XML content.
+- To collect the single sign-on service URL, open the ADFS Management window and select the Endpoints folder to display a list of the ADFS endpoints.
+Look for the SAML 2.0/WS-Federation type endpoint and copy the URL from its properties.
+Alternatively, if you have access to the standard metadata URL, display the contents of the URL in a web browser and look for the single-sign-on URL in the XML content.

-- Input these fields into the Organization Center and click Save.
+- Enter the single sign-on service URL and the certificate text into their respective fields into the Organization Center and click Save.